 Start by making a list of all the essential items you’ll need, such as clothes, toiletries, and medications.
 Once you have your list, start packing the heaviest items first, such as books and shoes.
 Then, fill in the gaps with lighter items such as clothes and towels.

 If you’re still having trouble fitting everything into the suitcase, consider rolling your clothes instead of folding them.
 This will help to maximize space and prevent wrinkles.
 With a little effort, you can successfully pack everything you need for your next family vacation.

 Get your admin in order

-Make sure all your family members travel documents are on date and visas sorted well before you start.
+Make sure all your family members’ travel documents are on date, and visas sorted well before you start.
 Don’t let travel insurance fall down your admin list, either.
 In case you buy it straight away, you’ll be covered for cancellations.
-But calm down to buy, always do some research and make comparisons and look seriously at what is covered and the excess.
+But calm down to buy, always research, make comparisons, and look seriously at what is covered and the excess.

 Prepare snacks for your kids!

 It’s a good idea to pack food or snacks when you travel with your kids.
 It’s a great way to make sure that you have easy food ready for your little ones when they get hungry.
 Also, you never know how long the time between meals will get extended.
 We popularly see that a delayed flight, unexpected traffic getting to the hotel, or a tour time can last a bit longer than you thought it would.